 If you are looking for the best surf spots in Morocco, you came to the right place.
-In this guide you will find all the information you need for your surf trip to Morocco.
-From general travel information, to surf seasons, surf spots, and everything else you need to know about surfing in Morocco.
+In this surf guide to Morocco, you will find all the information you need to plan your surf trip, including general travel information, surf seasons, and the best surf beaches in Morocco.

 About Surfing in Morocco